To minimise racism, inadvertent or not, when referring to people of the African diaspora.

-Modernise the template the Office of National Statistics uses for ethnic categories, which is inconsistent in using “colour” for some populations while using heritage for the rest.
+Modernise the template the Office for National Statistics uses for ethnic categories, which is inconsistent in using “colour” for some populations while using heritage for the rest.

-Remove from the Office of National Statistics lexicon the words “black” and “white” as the headline category to describe people of African and European descent respectively and use heritage-describing terminology as it does for the other populations to be consistent throughout.
+Remove from the ONS template the words “black” and “white” as the headline categories to refer to people of African and European heritages respectively and use heritage-respecting terminology as it does for the other populations to be consistent throughout.

-Replace “white” with European as the single-word heading
+Replace “white” with European/’Of European heritage’ as the single-word heading.

 As explained in the aims – uniformity, fairness, human dignity, respect, modernisation, closing another avenue for persistent racism

 Precedents – we have already seen language use become increasingly modern and enlightened in the last 30 years in relation to other populations out of respect for them.

-– terminology for people born to parents of different ethnic origin in the UK has moved from “half-caste” in the 1960s and 70s to “mixed race” in the 1990s to “mixed heritage” or “dual heritage” (or triple, quadruple etc. heritage)
+– terminology for people born to parents of different heritages in the UK has moved from “half-caste” in the 1960s and 70s to “mixed race”, to “mixed heritage” or “dual heritage” (or triple, quadruple etc. heritage)

 – people from east and south-east Asian countries such as China, Japan, Korea, Thailand, the Philippines are no longer referred to by a crude reference to their complexions, namely, as the pigment yellow, which they are not

-So why not us?
-The name of the campaign is a pun on the term ‘lack of respect’ and is intended to emphasise the lack of respect inherent in conveniently describing people of African descent as “black” and defining them as the opposite of Europeans and people of European descent, and the racist history that underpins it.
-In short, the descriptor is a misnomer and what’s more, we are are not the “opposite” of Europeans or people of European descent any more than an Asian, Arab or other population is.
+The name of the campaign with the capital ‘L’ in ‘black’ is there to emphasise the lack of respect inherent in referring to people of African heritage as “black” and routinely defining them as the opposite of Europeans and people of European heritage, and the racist history that underpins it.
+We are are not the “opposite” of Europeans or people of European heritage any more than Asian, Arab or any other population is.
 What’s more, this crude fixation on “skin colour” denies our wholeness as human beings and denies any reference to or respect for our continental ancestry and our diverse pre-colonial history, civilisations and cultures.

-In this 21st century we believe what we put forth promotes human dignity and falls into line with the ideals espoused by the UN Convention on Human Rights.
+In the 21st century we believe what we put forth promotes human dignity and falls into line with the ideals espoused by the UN Convention on Human Rights.